hyungyukang/Omega/components/omega/doc/design/SplitTimeStepping.md

 ## 2.5 Conservation

 Ensuring conservation of physical properties like mass and tracers is essential for the physical reliability of ocean model simulations.
-Omega1 must rigorously conserve total mass (volume-integrated layer thickness, $\(h\)$) and total tracers (area-integrated $\(\phi\)$), thereby ensuring accurate long-term climate simulations and realistic modeling of biogeochemical processes.
+Omega1 must rigorously conserve total mass (volume-integrated layer thickness, $h$) and total tracers (area-integrated $\phi$), thereby ensuring accurate long-term climate simulations and realistic modeling of biogeochemical processes.

 ## 2.6 Explicit Time Argument for RHS